matpalm/snli_nn/README.md

 * rmsprop for non embeddings; or at least some learning rate management.
 * preloading of data; it's slow to start
 * grus
-* unrolling? maybe not bother for hacking
+* unrolling? maybe not bother for hacking. might be finally up to a point where batching speed matters...
 * attend from s2 back to s1; then just MLP on s2 (on still concat?)

 # appendix: vocab check